Shandong Aure Chemical Co., Ltd.

 2,2-Bis[4-(4-aminophenoxy)phenyl]-hexafluoropropane

-Relationship to Other Polyimide Diamine Application Areas
+Relationship to Other Polyimide Application Areas

 Summary